SLE216 - Bushfire Management

 |Previously coded as:|

 Intensive: Intensive mode unit run in the three-week period prior to the commencement of trimester 2.
 The first two weeks of the intensive will require attendance from 9 am to 5pm.
-There will be a one day field trip in week two, requiring attendance from approximately 8 am – 6 pm.
-The third week will be allocated to completion of assessment tasks and an in-class test.
+There will be a one day field trip in week three, requiring attendance from approximately 8 am – 6 pm.
+The remainder of the third week will be allocated to assessment task activities, independent study time and an in-class test.

 Please note that students should not enrol in SLE114 Introduction to Parks and Wildlife Conservation and SLE216 Bushfire Management in the same year as both these units run at the same time.